Posted on August 26, 2015

 - Imposes child access prevention requirements upon gun owners;

-- Prohibits firearm possession by certain misdemeanants;
+- Prohibits firearm possession by certain misdemeanants and domestic abusers;

-- Requires individuals purchasing certain kinds of firearms from a licensed dealer to undergo a background check in addition to the federally required background check, and either comply with a waiting period or obtain a permit; and
+- Requires individuals purchasing certain kinds of firearms from a licensed dealer to undergo a background check in addition to the federally required background check, and either comply with a waiting period or obtain a permit;

 - Provides some regulation of the possession and sale of certain “semiautomatic military-style assault weapons,” although the state does not generally ban assault weapons.